 Introduction to Paoli, Pennsylvania

 Paoli, Pennsylvania, in Chester county, is 17 miles W of Philadelphia, Pennsylvania.
-The town has a population of 5,425.

 In 1719 Joshua Evans' father purchased a 500-acre site from a certain William Penn.
 In 1969, Joshua Evans opened an inn which he named 'Paoli' in honor of the Corsican General Pasquale Paoli after receiving the 45th toast while celebrating St. Patrick's Day.
 The Battle of Paoli where the British launched a surprise attack on the American troops is also associated with this inn.
 The settlement that gradually developed around the inn gave rise to the modern Paoli.